Field-induced dissociation

 A method is developed for deducing the electron affinity of disordered organic semiconductors from spectroscopic thin-film studies of the ionization energy and the optical gap energy, combined with field-induced dissociation (FID) device experiments that are analyzed with kinetic Monte Carlo simulations using a methodology that has been presented by de Jong et al., Phys.
 Rev. B 112, 224202 (2025).
 The FID experiments are carried out for a set of eight organic semiconductor materials that are often used in organic light-emitting diodes.
 The analysis is focused on the 𝛼 and 𝛽 isomers of the blue fluorescent emitter material 2-methyl-9,10-di-naphthyl-anthracene.
 For these two materials, the experimental ionization energy, the optical gap energy, the exciton binding energy, and the electron affinity are shown to be consistent with the results of quantum-chemical calculations, presented by G. Tirimbò et al., Phys.
 Rev. B 112, 224203 (2025).
 For all fluorescent emitter materials studied, the FID experiments reveal an exciton binding energy of approximately 1.0–1.2 eV, whereas for a thermally activated delayed fluorescence material, a slightly smaller value is obtained.

-This work has been accepted in Physical Review B
+This work has been published in Physical Review B

 "Electron affinity and binding energy of excitons in disordered organic semiconductors.
 III.
 Multimethod study for films of the blue fluorescent emitter MADN"